dd32/td-gh-ex/readme.txt

 You can create and set menu via WordPress Dashboard > Appearance > Menus.

 = Archive Page =
-Display your archive page without sidebar or archive title via WordPress Dashboard > Appearance > Customize.
+Display your archive page with or without sidebar and archive title via WordPress Dashboard > Appearance > Customize.

 == Copyright ==